Metal Additive Manufacturing

 For more information please see our selective laser sintering and melting page.

 We are the experts in this field and understand what you need from our Lasers to get the very best results.
 Our Lasers deliver pinpoint accuracy and are used in a number of different industries, from aerospace to medicine, consistently performing at the top of the field.

 Additive manufacturing is one of the brightest new prospects and an industry which is set to continue to develop rapidly.
-Our Lasers have a proven track record of delivering excellent results within a variety of additive manufacturing processes.
+Our Lasers have a proven track record of delivering excellent results within a variety of additive manufacturing processes, including the additive manufacturing of metals.

 If you enjoyed reading this article, why not register for future articles?